 West Vancouver residents have a tradition of creating landscaped boulevards that enhance their neighbourhood qualities.
 In appreciation of this heritage, Council has adopted the Boulevard Bylaw which is intended to protect and improve the treatment of our boulevards.

-Residents are responsible for maintaining the boulevards adjacent to their property.
-The strip of land that separates the edge of the road and the residential lot is municipal property, but it also forms a natural extension of the property for purposes of access.
+You, as a property owner, are responsible for the care and maintenance of the boulevard adjacent to your property—the strip of land separating the edge of the road from your property line.
+Boulevards are municipal property, but also form a natural extension of properties for purposes of access.

 For specific details on what you can place on your boulevard, see Boulevards and Encroachments.